Wei-HCI/wei-hci.github.io/index.md

 ## About Me

 Hi, I am Wei He, a research student at the Hong Kong University of Science and Technology (Guangzhou), supervised by Prof. [Ge Lin Kan](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/KAN-GeLin/gelin).
-Previously, I was a M.Phil student at The Hong Kong Polytechnic University.
+Previously, I was a M.Phil. student at the Department of Industrial and Systems Engineering, The Hong Kong Polytechnic University.

 I received my B.Sc. in Vehicle Engineering from Hunan University.
 I was a research intern at the Hong Kong University of Science and Technology (Guangzhou) in 2023 summer, advised by [Ge Lin Kan](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/KAN-GeLin/gelin).